 Assessment is at the centre of an effective curriculum.
 Teachers regularly check work and address misconceptions and gaps in learning to ensure all students’ learning needs are met.
 They direct students to the next steps in their learning through written and oral feedback.

 Students complete homework tasks that reinforce the skills and activities already experienced and prepare them for the next steps in their learning.
 We support students with our library, which is open from 8am until 5.30pm during the week and on Saturday between 9am and 2pm.

 Spiritual, Moral, Social and Cultural Development (SMSC) is promoted across all aspects of school life.
 Through different experiences students develop an understanding of right and wrong, their responsibility as a citizen and an appreciation of the arts.
 Most importantly they have respect for each other and adults in and beyond our community.

 We consider it is crucial that equal opportunities and fundamental British Values are taught and understood at all levels of curriculum provision.
 Belonging to an inclusive community who C.A.R.E. is central to learning through the curriculum.

 We extend our curriculum further with a rich programme of experiences through trips, additional activities and clubs.
 There are a wide range of sports teams and clubs linked with subjects like science club and senior and junior choir.
 Other activities add depth to the curriculum such as debating, mindfulness and digital leading.
 Weekend and evening pursuits including university access courses, lectures, theatre visits and the Duke of Edinburgh Award.
-Many trips and visits are organised to support and add breadth to the curriculum such as geography field trips, the A level physics visit to Cerne in Switzerland and the MFL / history trips to Spain and Germany.
+Many trips and visits are organised to support and add breadth to the curriculum such as geography field trips, the A level physics visit to Cerne in Switzerland and the MFL / history trips to Spain.